Skylanders: Imaginators: Development

 In February 2016, Activision confirmed that there would be a new Skylanders title set to be released in 2016.
 The game was officially revealed on June 1, 2016.
 Imaginators was released for PlayStation 3, PlayStation 4, Wii U, Xbox 360 and Xbox One in October 2016.
 The team opted not to port the game for mobile platforms as the team realized that there is not a huge demand or market for toys-to-life games in these platforms.
 The developers have also decided not to make a Wii or 3DS version, unlike in previous titles, possibly due to this particular game's technical limitations.
 A Dark Edition, which costs more than the standard edition, was released alongside the game.
 It adds several cosmetic designs to the Senseis, and added three more Creation Crystals.
 A digital Starter's Pack would not return, as the team thought that physical toys should be a key part of the game.

 In June 2016, Sony Interactive Entertainment revealed that Crash Bandicoot would be a new guest character in the game.
 His level and character include designs created by veteran Skylanders developer, Vicarious Visions.
 To create an accurate version of Crash, the team studied old documents of the old games, including the original concepts.
 As Crash has his own physical figure, the team went through multiple design iterations to ensure that they had successfully captured his personality, and that its final pose and appearance are cohesive with his old version.
 The team began animating Crash after finishing up the model, with the goal of ensuring that Crash's "edginess, trademark wackiness, and swagger" are preserved.
 To capture Crash's legacy, the team specifically created a new life system, spin attack mechanic for it, and numerous crates for the level based on his setting.
 Imaginators marked the first major appearance of Crash in several years; though he had a cameo appearance in Uncharted 4: A Thief's End, the last game in which he was the main character was 2010's Crash Bandicoot Nitro Kart 2.
 In August 2016, at Gamescom, it was announced the game would also feature Crash Bandicoot series antagonist Doctor Neo Cortex as a playable character, along with an additional level featuring gameplay and design elements derived from the Crash series.

 Following the Nintendo Switch Presentation on January 13, 2017, Activision announced that Skylanders: Imaginators would be released on the console as a launch title.
 Due to the Nintendo Switch version not supporting previous Portals of Power, the version would not support Traps and Vehicles introduced to Skylanders: Trap Team and Skylanders: SuperChargers respectively (although the Vehicles can still be scanned to unlock one free Imaginite Chest each).

 Reception

-Skylanders: Imaginators received "generally favorable" reviews for most platforms according to review aggregator Metacritic; the Nintendo Switch version received "mixed or average" reviews.
+Skylanders: Imaginators received "generally favorable" reviews for most platforms according to review aggregator website Metacritic; the Nintendo Switch version received "mixed or average" reviews.
 Despite the generally positive reception, the game sold only 66,000 copies during its launch month.